 Water Rate Update

 TID, your community-owned utility, has worked hard to provide some of the lowest irrigation rates in our region and throughout the state.
 As a result, TID irrigation customers have not experienced a rate increase since 2015.
-Given the increased costs to provide reliable irrigation water, increased maintenance of aging infrastructure, and the increased customer demands on our system, it is necessary for TID to take a hard look at the changing cost of providing reliable irrigation water.
+Given the increased costs to provide reliable irrigation water, increased maintenance of aging infrastructure, and the increased customer demands on our system, it is necessary for TID to propose a rate increase.

 Key factors affecting rates: